 Taken from their website:

 Moneybox is an investing app that makes it simple and easy for everyone to start.
 You can begin investing with as little as £1.
 You can round up your everyday purchases to the nearest pound and invest the change into thousands of global companies via tracker funds.
 You can also deposit money into your account on a weekly or monthly basis.

 Like all the finance apps I have joined before, signing up is a simple process and took just a few minutes.
 You will need to provide your mobile number and an email address to help keep your Moneybox account secure.
-Then, you will need to link your bank account so Moneybox take your hard earned cash.
+Then, you will need to link your bank account so Moneybox can take your hard-earned cash.

 Once the money hits your Moneybox account, it goes into an investment account.
 There are 3 account types available.

 All have their plus and minus points, so it’s up to you to decide which is most suitable.

 Moneybox has also started to offer a savings account with a competitive rate of 1.65% (correct September 2019).
 However, you will need to give 95 days notice before you can withdraw.

 The first 3 months are free.
 After that, you need to pay a £1 per month subscription fee.
 On top of this, you will need to pay a platform fee.
 This is 0.45% of the value of your investments per year.

 And… you also have to pay a fund management charge.
 You see, Moneybox doesn’t actually invest your money itself but uses the likes of Vanguard and Fidelity to do it for you.

 This is a great way to start saving.
 Because Moneybox only takes small amounts from you each time, you’ll hardly notice the money leaving your account.
 There are plenty of other ways to save, depending on what is best for you.